 US Chamber of Commerce Working on Full Scale Mission With Seeking Life Sciences Opportunities in Israel

-You can see some of the major companies included in this area and when you think imageof it a lot of the Intel technologies for chips has come from Israel for a long time; however in this instance the focus is Life Sciences.
+You can see some of the major companies included in this area and when you think of it a lot of the Intel technologies for chips has come from Israel for a long time; however in this instance the focus is Life Sciences.
 Biotech conventions in Israel are also very hot and I do website that features interviews with many of the CEOs of Israeli companies and you can view a collection here.

 Another example is the Mayor of Akron who attended the ILSI BioMed Conference last year, getting educated and seeing what biotech interests he could bring back to hospitals in his city.
 BD